GoogleCloudPlatform/terraformer/README.md

   -r, --resources strings     firewall,networks or * for all services -s, --state string          local or bucket (default "local") -v, --verbose               verbose mode
+  -n, --retry-number          number of retries to perform if refresh fails -m, --retry-sleep-ms        time in ms to sleep between retries

 Use " import [provider] [command] --help" for more information about a command.
 ```